abhayluva/gateway-stream/README.md

 	- LiveStreamingStop($stream_key); /* Stop live streaming */

  	- LiveStreamingReset($stream_key); /* Reset live stream */

+        - RegenerateConnectionCode($stream_key) /* Regenrate connection code of live stream which will get from CreateLiveStream function response */

 	- DeleteLiveStreaming($stream_key); /* Delete any stream which you have created */